imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 `<region xml:id="R1" tts:origin="10% 16.7%" tts:extent="80% 73.3%" tts:displayAlign="before" style="r_default">`

-The puropose of introducing formal quantisation is to minimise the number of regions created.
+The purpose of introducing formal quantisation is to minimise the number of regions created.
 Theoretically, with the above definitions, there would be a maximum of 12 regions for a file containing horizontal only text.

 For vertical, please assume square characters and 16:9 aspect ratio.